 It was July when I found an easy way to express Gratitude (read below why I feel it’s easy).
-An idea struck me while I was making some Office presentation using Pie-charts.
+An idea struck me while I was making some Office presentations using Pie-charts.

 I named it “Gratitude Pie.”
-It is a Pie-style gratitude journal which helps to take note of things we are thankful for.
+It is a Pie-style gratitude journal that helps to take note of things we are thankful for.

 This is why I feel it’s easy than conventional journal-